 - A student preparatory workroom;

 - An extensive materials room that includes the latest diagnostic and treatment materials; and

-- Two audiology sound suites with an adjoining control room.
+- An audiology sound booth with an adjoining control room.

 After you complete all of the required graduate coursework and clinical practica, you will be eligible to begin a clinical fellowship (CF).
 Upon successful completion of the CF, you will be eligible for the American Speech-Language-Hearing Association’s Certificate of Clinical Competence in speech-language pathology (CCC-SLP) and licensure as a speech-language pathologist in New York State.